Mc-Zen/tidy/README.md

 **tidy** is a package that generates documentation directly in [Typst](https://typst.app/) for your Typst modules.
 It parses docstring comments similar to javadoc and co. and can be used to easily build a beautiful reference section for the parsed module.

-Within the docstring you may use any Typst syntax - so markup, equations and even figures are no problem!
+Within the docstring you may use (almost) any Typst syntax − so markup, equations and even figures are no problem!

 Features:
 - **Customizable** output styles.
 - Call your own module's code within the docstring, e.g., to **render examples**.
 - **Annotate types** of parameters and return values.
 - Automatically read off default values for named parameters.
+- Docstring tests.

 The [guide](./docs/tidy-guide.pdf) describes the usage of this module and defines the format for the docstrings.